DrishtiMalavade/SOLAR-website/README.md

 # SOLAR
-This a a website for space travel currently consists of only homepage
+This a a website for space travel.
+It currently consists of only homepage